Claire-Potter/Disney-Star/README.md

 * The code for the following javascript scripts pages was entered into the validator passed:
     * script.js
-    * quizpage.js (a not that getResult variable was not used however it is called when the javascript adds it to the html.
-It also warns about the Sweet Alert alert not being declared but this has been added as per the SweetAlert2 guide. )
+    * quizpage.js (It warns about the Sweet Alert alert not being declared but this has been added as per the SweetAlert2 guide. )